Why is my mattress hot? 6 Important Tips to prevent overheating while sleeping

 Some rooms don’t even have windows!

-Your bedroom could be keeping a lot of moisture and heat throughout the day.
+Your bedroom could be keeping moisture and heat throughout the day.

-Make sure you open the door and windows half an hour before you go to bed.
+Make sure you open the door and windows half an hour before going to bed.

 Turn on the air-conditioner or fan to insulate the bedroom a bit.

-Try not to put your bed right at the external wall of the house. (that usually is the hottest wall of the house and the coldest too!)
+Try not to put your bed right at the house’s external wall. (that usually is the hottest wall of the house and the coldest too!)